pyca/cryptography/docs/installation.rst

 .. warning::
     OpenSSL versions 0.9.8 and 1.0.0 are no longer supported by the OpenSSL project.
-A future version of cryptography will drop support for these releases.
+Support for OpenSSL 0.9.8 will be removed in the next ``cryptography`` release.

 On Windows
 ----------